danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 [Back to top](#top)

-Nor is this a problem just for nature.
+Nor is this a problem just for jars.
 Consider an analogous case in geometry: [the parabola](https://www.dropbox.com/s/tlziqt2g1dkmwbi/parabola_ex.png?dl=0).
 <!-- Spell out paradox explicitly in terms of continuity and